 The techniques are fairly well known, but a bit complex.
 Whenever a new node is discovered on the IrDA medium, a TCP/IP connection is established to it.
 Standard IP autoconfiguration techniques are used to configure this new node properly within the ad-hoc network.
-Optionally, an adhoc routing algorithm [12] can be used over this set of point to point links to reduce the number of redundant links so that a device doesn't need to connect at the link layer with every device in range.
+Optionally, an adhoc routing algorithm can be used over this set of point to point links to reduce the number of redundant links so that a device doesn't need to connect at the link layer with every device in range.

 The problem is that such techniques have significant costs.
 First, they are complex : extensive debugging and tuning is needed to make them work well and interoperate properly.
-In fact, it seems that more work will be needed before those techniques are practical [14].

 Second, there is significant management overhead, especially if we want the system to react quickly to the dynamic topology changes common to IrDA systems.
 In fact, even when the user doesn't need network access, his device will spend much of its energy trying to manage and maintain this ad-hoc network with devices in range, which impacts the CPU and battery life of the device.
-Using reactive routing protocols such as AODV [13] can only reduce the IP level management traffic, however the link layer connections still need to be maintained.

 Imagine a hypothetical user walking down a busy street with a BlueTooth capable mobile phone.
-Further assume that his phone is establishing a TCP/IP over BlueTooth connection with the cellphone of every other person who passes within range, keeping alive those BlueTooth links and exchanging various routing information.
+Further assume that his phone is establishing a TCP/IP connection with the cellphone of every other person who passes within range and exchanging various routing information.
 The mobile phone's battery would be flat in short order ; such an ad-hoc network is just not practical on a busy city street.